Eric2422/n-body-sim/README.md

 # Running the Simulation

-To run the simulation, type `python src/main.py {configuration file name}`.
+To run the simulation, type `python src/main.py config/{configuration file name}`.
 The file name should contain the file extension(i.e. '.json').

 # Output Files